Model-Based Beam-Steered Optical Wireless Positioning with Single-LED Single-Photodiode for 3D Localization: Abstract

 \section{Abstract}

 State-of-the-art optical wireless positioning (OWP) commonly reaches centimeter-level accuracy by depending on dense multi-light-emitting diodes (LED) infrastructures, photodiode (PD) arrays, or image-sensor receivers, incurring hardware complexity and deployment cost.
-This paper introduces a single beam-steered LED, single-PD OWP architecture that achieves three-dimensional (3D) localization without receiver rotation, cameras, or PD arrays; the core idea is to steer the transmitter through $K$ known orientations and exploit the resulting received-signal-strength variations at the PD to estimate LED-to-PD direction and distance.
-We derive a composite Cramér–Rao lower bound and position-error bound (PEB) for the joint observation model, and cast the steering-pattern design as a genetic algorithm that minimizes the PEB over a 3D testbed.
-We develop both model-based a constrained nonlinear estimator and closed-form direction estimators: a statistically efficient generalized least squares solution, and a lightweight weighted least squares approximation.
-Simulations demonstrate centimeter-level accuracy for 3D OWP with a single beam-steered LED and a single PD.
+This paper introduces a single beam-steered LED, single-PD OWP architecture that achieves three-dimensional (3D) localization without cameras or PD arrays.
+The core idea is to steer the transmitter through $K$ known orientations and exploit the resulting received signal strength variations at the PD to first estimate the LED-to-PD direction, and then recover the distance from a single cooperative beam-aligned measurement.
+We derive a direction error bound (DEB) for the direction-finding stage and a position error bound for the complete 3D positioning system, and cast the steering-pattern design as a genetic algorithm that minimizes the DEB over a 3D testbed.
+We develop three direction estimators: a statistically efficient closed-form generalized least squares (GLS), a lightweight weighted least squares (WLS) approximation, and an iterative nonlinear least-squares (NLS) estimator.
+We prove that all three estimators are mathematically independent of the receiver orientation, enabling direction finding without receiver pose knowledge or control.
+Simulations over 1,792 testbed positions with 1,000 Monte Carlo trials demonstrate, for $K=5$ orientations, sub-degree mean direction-finding error (GLS: $0.54^\circ$, WLS: $0.61^\circ$, NLS: $0.52^\circ$) and centimeter-level average 3D positioning error (GLS: 2.00\,cm, WLS: 2.25\,cm, NLS: 1.90\,cm), with robustness to random receiver tilts (degradation below 3\%).